Atemndobs/putz_plan_app/README.md

 - Vue.js

-> ⚠️ Caution: You need the following: android studio to emulate android device | virtual machine with windows (if you not on windows machine)| mac os fto build ios version:
+> ⚠️ Caution: You need the following: android studio to emulate android device | virtual machine with windows (if you not on windows machine)| mac os to build ios version:

 ### Made With Quasar